onflow/flow/flips/20210916-nft-metadata.md

 NFT authors should do their best to implement as many views from the standard metadata set as appropriate for their application.

-NFT authors should document the views they support and contracts creators should document the views they require.
+NFT authors should document the views they support and contract creators should document the views they require.
 It could be worth exploring a design-by-contract paradigm to formalize this in a forthcoming FLIP.

 ## Tutorials and Examples